WORKSHOPS

 Andrea will lead this workshop in simple jewelry design and implementation of techniques she has gained from years of excelling in her art form.
 Participants must be able to follow instructions closely and adhere to all safety guidelines set in place.
 All workshop materials will be provided.

-Ages 8 to 88 and up.
+For ages 8 and up.
 Limited to 10 participants.

 Registration required.